nategivens/nategivens.github.io/stories.md

 permalink: /stories/
 ---

-Here are the first seven short stories I've published, sorted from most recent to oldest.
+Here are the short stories I've published so far, sorted from most recent to oldest.
 I'll update this page as new stories come out.

 <div class="story-list">